We may earn a commission when you buy software.

 Bitdefender is ranked #4 of 28 antivirus brands.

-Bitdefender is an excellent antivirus program in 2024.
+Bitdefender is an excellent antivirus program.
 It has perfect anti-malware protection, no impact on the speed of your PC, many security features, and an excellent price.

 Buy it if you want outstanding protection.
 But keep in mind that you will get anti-malware, anti-phishing, a firewall, and a few bonus features.
 Not the password manager or unlimited VPN.